 A 30-year-old man is forcing sex on a child.
 Would that warrant an apology?

-Perplexing and head-scratching also was permitting this predator into our home for Sunday dinners.
+Perplexing and head-scratching also were permitting this predator into our home for Sunday dinners.
 What were my parents thinking?
 Were they attempting to soothe the predator’s feelings for being wrongly accused or attempting to “keep the peace” between neighbors?
 In hindsight, I suppose so.

-Seated directly across from him, as he eagerly gulped down his Sunday meal, I would gaze down at my supper sensing a stomach turning into knots.
-Most times I felt like spitting out the food and vomiting, or screeching my brains out, but, I was a well-mannered little girl sitting wordlessly.
+Seated directly across from him, as he eagerly gulped down his Sunday meal, I would gaze down at my supper, sensing a stomach-turning into knots.
+Most times I felt like spitting out the food and vomiting, or screeching my brains out, but I was a well-mannered little girl sitting wordlessly.

 That was the obstacle, I was a noble little girl and kept this ‘dirty little secret,’ not uttering a word to anyone.
 Who was I protecting?

-Later, throughout my high school years, I endured silence about the sexual abuse.
+Later, throughout my high school years, I endured silence about sexual abuse.
 The memories dwindled slightly.
 However, there were signs that impacted my life with inexplicable suicidal thoughts, bouts of depression, the absence of self-worth, and self-esteem.
 I continually felt guilty, dirty, shameful, and filled with self-blame.